und3f1n3d5/EmBoRA/code/fixed_agent_experiment_code/README.md

 ## Model modes

-`reported_runs_compat` preserves the article-v11 interpretation boundary: adapter/appraisal values are logged as diagnostic/explanatory variables and are not behavior-driving.
+`reported_runs_compat` preserves the article interpretation boundary: adapter/appraisal values are logged as diagnostic/explanatory variables and are not behavior-driving.

 `integrated_model` implements the full target architecture: adapter/appraisal update internal values and state and therefore affect future decisions.
-Results in this mode are new architecture results and should not be mixed with the v11 reported runs.
+Results in this mode are new architecture results and should not be mixed with the reported runs.

 Deprecated aliases such as `paper_v10_compat` are accepted but saved as `reported_runs_compat`.